withastro/roadmap/proposals/0052-fonts.md

 # Drawbacks

-TODO:

-Why should we _not_ do this?
-Please consider:
+I have not identified any outstanding drawback:

-- Implementation cost, both in term of code size and complexity.
+- **Implementation cost, both in term of code size and complexity**: fine
-- Whether the proposed feature can be implemented in user space.
+- **Whether the proposed feature can be implemented in user space**: yes
-- Impact on teaching people Astro.
+- **Impact on teaching people Astro**: should make things easier, will need updating docs
-- Integration of this feature with other existing and planned features
+- **Integration of this feature with other existing and planned features**: reuses `astro:assets` to export the component, otherwise isolated from other features
-- Cost of migrating existing Astro applications (_is it a breaking change?_)
+- **Is it a breaking change?** No

-There are tradeoffs to choosing any path.
-Attempt to identify them here.

 # Alternatives

-TODO:

-- standalone integration: possible but less discoverable.
-Making it in core also allows to use the `astro:assets` virtual import
+This feature could be developed as an integration, eg. `@astrojs/fonts`.
+Making it part of core allows to make it more discoverable, more used.
+It also allows to use the `astro:assets` module.

 # Adoption strategy

-TODO:

-Please consider:

-- If we implement this proposal, how will existing Astro developers adopt it?
+- **If we implement this proposal, how will existing Astro developers adopt it?** Fonts setups can vary a lot but migrating to the core fonts api should not require too much work

-code snippets

-- Is this a breaking change?
-Can we write a codemod?
+- **Is this a breaking change?
+Can we write a codemod?** No

-no

-- How will this affect other projects in the Astro ecosystem?

-should make astro-font obsolete
+- **How will this affect other projects in the Astro ecosystem?** This should make [`astro-font`](https://github.com/rishi-raj-jain/astro-font) obsolete

 # Unresolved Questions